The Block (Sydney): Pemulwuy Project

+On 14 June 2017, AHC submitted the development application to the NSW Department of Planning for Precinct 3, the Col James Accommodation, comprising 522 rooms, located on the eastern side of Eveleigh Street, next to the railway line.
+Student housing provider Altira is responsible for construction and management of the accommodation.
+The Col James Student Accommodation building, designed by Turner Studios, provides accommodation for 596 students.
+The final version of the plans was approved in March 2019, and includes a 24-storey building, with a three-storey building comprising services and common rooms for the students across a courtyard.

+In June 2019, the iconic mural featuring the Aboriginal Flag, painted on the side of the Elouera Tony Mundine Gym, was demolished.
+In its place there would be an underground car park and 36 townhouses will be constructed above it.
+As of 2020, Mick Mundine was CEO of the AHC.

+The design of the Pemulwuy Project won an award for development excellence in 2021.
+A complex designed by Nordon Jago comprising housing, gymnasium, and Indigenous art gallery was recognised at the Urban Taskforce Development Excellence Awards in November 2021.
+The railway wall, previously covered with Aboriginal-themed murals, was retained, with the original artist, Danny Eastwood, commissioned to do the repainting of the murals.

+On 25 July 2023, there was a joint celebration of the Aboriginal Housing Company's 50th birthday, and the official completion of the Pemulwuy Project.

 2004 Redfern riot

 On 14 February 2004, The Block was the scene of 2004 Redfern riots following the death of an Aboriginal boy, TJ Hickey.
 Hickey died after, while on his bicycle, he collided with a protruding gutter, was flung into the air and was impaled on a 2.5 m fence outside a block of units off Phillip Street, Waterloo, as he was fleeing police.
 Hickey was transported from the scene to the Sydney Children's Hospital in a critical but stable condition.
 He died with his family by his side on 15 February due to the severity of his wounds.

 The community were upset about the death, and riots ensued.
 Redfern railway station was damaged by fire.
 The ticketing area and station master's office were significantly damaged, and the windows in the front of the station were bricked up for almost a year afterwards to prevent further attacks.
 They were later replaced with glass windows.